wljy2022/DLEA-and-SARC-DETR/README.md

 **Note:** Due to the sensitive nature of the dataset, it is not publicly available.

 ## Code
 **Note:** Because the manuscript was not accepted, the code is not available to the public.
-The code will be uploaded to the platform after acceptance.
+After the manuscript is accepted, the core code is uploaded to the platform.